Friday, December 6, 2019

 The HSE Infoline public enquiry contact centre took its two millionth call in September 2004.
 Run by the National Britannia Group based in Caerphilly, Infoline was set up in July 1996 to provide health and safety information and access to expert sources of guidance and advice.
 While Infoline’s services are available to anyone with an interest in workplace health and safety matters, the majority of enquiries come from small and medium-sized enterprises (SMEs).
 Enquirers can remain anonymous if they wish and all enquiries are treated confidentially.
 The most common queries relate to asbestos, the Reporting of Injuries, Diseases and Dangerous Occurrences Regulations (RIDDOR) and health and safety requirements for setting up a new business.

 [Update: In a move to improve efficiency further and deliver value for taxpayers, HSE's Infoline ended on 30 September 2011.
-See more about HSE’s new arrangements for online reporting of injuries and incidents. link to external website]
+See more about HSE’s new arrangements for online reporting of injuries and incidents. ]

 HSC's 'Strategy for workplace health and safety to 2010 and beyond' launched